 Listing 10-18: Annotations of the lifetimes of r and x, named 'a and 'b, respectively

 Here, we’ve annotated the lifetime of r with 'a and the lifetime of x with 'b.
 As you can see, the inner 'b block is much smaller than the outer 'a lifetime block.
-At compile time, Rust compares the size of the two lifetimes and sees that r has a lifetime of 'a, but that it refers to memory with a lifetime of 'b.
+At compile time, Rust compares the size of the two lifetimes and sees that r has a lifetime of 'a but that it refers to memory with a lifetime of 'b.
 The program is rejected because 'b is shorter than 'a: the subject of the reference doesn’t live as long as the reference.

 Listing 10-19 fixes the code so it doesn’t have a dangling reference and compiles without any errors: